 Today and to the Future

 A lot has changed since the early days!
 Today, the Urdd is the largest organisation for children and young people in Wales.
-We have over 53,000 members under 25 years old every year.
-30% of all Welsh speakers in Wales aged between 8-25 are Urdd members.
-Today we have 305 staff members, 10,000 volunteers, 900 branches, with 200 branches in the community.
+We have 55,000 members under 25 years old every year, and 60% of all schools in Wales are involved in our work.
+We have 170 staff members, 10,000 volunteers, 900 branches, with 200 branches in the community.